barbaraliau/RTFM/README.md

 ## Step 9: Resolve the Firebase Data for your Controllers

-Now that your threadsService is set up, we're going to use Resolve in our routes in order to make sure the data in our Firebase is ready for us when our controller loads.
+Now that your threadService is set up, we're going to use Resolve in our routes in order to make sure the data in our Firebase is ready for us when our controller loads.

 - Head over to your ```app.js``` file and in the ```.threads``` route, add a resolve property on the object whose value s another object which has a property of theadsRef whose value is a function.
-That function is going to take in the ```threadService``` we just built and it's going to return ```ThreadService.getThreads()```.
+That function is going to take in the ```threadService``` we just built and it's going to return ```threadService.getThreads()```.

 Now since we're using resolve, ```threadRef``` will be available in our controller if we inject it in and its value will be the data which is coming from our getThreads() method.